raspberrypilearning/hello-world-simplified/en/step_1.md

 Click on the **Run** button and read the output.

-  When you are asked, type in a number and tap <kbd>Enter</kbd>.
+  Type in a number and tap <kbd>Enter</kbd>.

-Can you see how your answers are used?
+How your answers are used?

 <iframe src="https://editor.raspberrypi.org/en/embed/viewer/hello-world-solution" width="600" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen>
 </iframe>